Fall Guys: Post Release

 Mediatonic and Epic Games transitioned Fall Guys to a free-to-play system alongside its 21 June release on Xbox One, Xbox Series X/S and Nintendo Switch.
 Additionally, a dedicated PlayStation 5 version also released, featuring enhanced visuals and DualSense effects.
-The game was also rebranded as simply Fall Guys, without the Ultimate Knockout subtitle.
+The game was also rebranded as Fall Guys, without the Ultimate Knockout subtitle.
+The free-to-play version eliminated the need for players to have console subscription services like PlayStation Plus to be able to play.
 To support the free-to-play model, the game included a new season pass system with both a free and premium tier of rewards, the latter available to those that purchase the premium pass with real-world funds.
 For Windows, the game was removed from the Steam storefront and made available on Epic Games Store, though the Steam version will continue to be updated in sync with the Epic Games Store version.
 The free-to-play versions of Fall Guys also added support for cross-platform play with other platforms.
-Legacy players who had purchased Fall Guys before this transition were given a "Legacy Pack" that includes cosmetics, costumes, and the Season 1: Free for All premium season pass for free.
+Players who had purchased Fall Guys before this transition were given a "Legacy Pack", which included costumes and the Season 1: Free for All premium Season Pass for free.

-In July 2022, a bug was discovered that unintentionally bought items from the in-game store instead of previewing them.
-Initially deemed by Mediatonic as "not an issue", they later acknowledged it as a bug after complaints mounted.
-On 1 November 2022 an update was issued to include a hold-to-purchase mechanic for all in-game purchases similar to the mechanic in Fortnite.

-In November 2022, Mediatonic announced on Twitter of a new feature called Vaulting where some rounds will be temporarily removed to increase stability across all platforms.
+On 21 February 2023, Mediatonic announced in a blogpost that Seasons will be longer than 2–3 months for future seasons to allow for more time to work on future seasons.
+They also announced a level editor which was originally teased in 2022 called Creative.
+Creative launched on 10 May 2023.

+As of Season 3: Sunken Secrets, Jukio Kallio no longer composes the game's music.

+On 17 July 2023, Fall Guys' show-bucks prices were increased in the United Kingdom, Mexico, and Canada due to inflation.
+On 17 September 2023, it was announced that the price for Show-Bucks would also be increasing in Czech Republic, Denmark, Eurozone countries, Hungary, Japan, Norway, Poland, Romania, Sweden, Turkey and the United States for similar reasons.

+On 16 August 2023, it was announced that Seasons would be phased out in favour of more frequent updates, but that Fame Passes would remain.

+Tim Sweeney stated that Fall Guys and Rocket League will not be discontinued despite mass layoffs, and that Epic Games would continue to invest in them.

+On 16 August 2024, Fall Guys was released on Android worldwide and IOS devices in the EU via the Epic Games Store relaunch on mobile devices.

+The Fall and Fantasy Update announced that a Ranked mode would be released with the next update, which came in the form of "Ranked Knockout" on 1 April 2025.